Turks and Caicos Islands Pet Passport & Import Regulations

 Have your veterinarian scan your pet's microchip before administering the titer test.

 NOTE: If traveling to the Turks and Caicos Islands from the United States or Canada, a titer test administered more than 24 months prior to entry will be accepted as long as the rabies vaccination(s) have not expired at any time after the blood sample was taken for the titer test.
+Also, the test must have been administered at least 2 months after a primary vaccination or at least 1 month after a booster.

 A licensed veterinarian then completes the proper Health Certificate for the Turks and Caicos Islands within 10 days of entry.
 If your pet is entering the islands from the US or Canada, the vet should be USDA-accredited and endorsement by the USDA or CFIA (Canada) is required.
 If you are traveling from another country, the Governmental Authority responsible for the import and export of animals should endorse the forms for you.